Annual report for local government activities under the Food Act 2006

 PINs can be issued when offences pose a moderate threat to human health and safety, or where there are indications of previous, current and ongoing non-compliance, such as failure to comply with a licence condition (section 51(1)) or failure to comply with the Food Standards Code (section 39(1)).
 The penalty unit values for PINs are relative to the severity of the offence.

-The annual trend in relation to other enforcement activities undertaken by Queensland local governments are shown in figure 8.
+The annual trend in relation to other enforcement activities undertaken by Queensland local governments are shown in the figure below.

 Suspension and cancellation of a licence